 Allow students to share their experiences with the activity and any insights they gained.
 After that, encourage them to set personal hygiene goals based on the checklist and activity packet.
 You can wrap up the reflection and discussion part by talking about how they can integrate these practices into their daily lives and the impact it might have on their self-esteem and social interactions.

 Recap the importance of personal hygiene and the key takeaways from the lesson.
 Reinforce the idea that maintaining good hygiene is a part of self-care and personal responsibility.
 To support this, provide a handout of the Teenage Hygiene Checklist and send the “How’s My Hygiene?”
-Activity Packet as a homework for students to use at home from your Everyday Speech account.
+Activity Packet as homework for students.